We look at Abandonment Surveys and how they can help retailers to understand more about the reasons for cart abandonment…

 For the customers that don’t respond to these emails, a follow up will be sent with product recommendations, while the third cycle will often include an abandonment survey.

-Here’s an example from Virgin Atlantic, which helps them to identify key reasons for abandonment.
+Here’s an example from Tesco Mobile, which helps them to identify key reasons for abandonment.

-For example, Virgin can now monitor the percentage of visitors that decide to book via comparison sites instead, as well as identifying problems with the travel booking process, payment issues or technical problems.
+For example, Tesco can now monitor the percentage of visitors that decide to buy elsewhere, as well as identifying any problems with the website, payment issues or technical problems.

 Examples of Survey Data